lwasser/lwasser.github.io/_pages/home.md

 excerpt: "Open education, open source, open science and lots of mountains and running."
 date: 2016-03-23T11:48:41-04:00
 intro:
   - excerpt: 'I am an Ecologist, data scientist and educator.
-I develop and lead programs that make it easier for scientists to learn data science and for data scientists to use their skills for science.'
+I develop and lead programs that make it easier for scientists to learn data science and for data scientists to use their skills for science.
+  I lead the Earth Analytics Education Program at Earth Lab, University of Colorado - Boulder and pyOpenSci.'
 feature_row:
   - image_path: images/j-kelly-brito-PeUJyoylfe4-unsplash.jpg
     alt: "customizable"